< All blogs

 Obviously, it’s important that everyone involved in the management system knows what part they have to play.
 The requirements in this sub-clause are fairly brief in most of the standards we’re looking at, with ISO9001 going into a bit more detail than the others.

-It’s up to top management to ensure that the responsibilities and authorities for relevant roles are assigned and communicated within the organization.
+It’s up to top management to ensure that the responsibilities and authorities for relevant roles are assigned and communicated within the organisation.
 This means you will first have to define the titles of the roles, bearing in mind that they don’t have to be full-time jobs – people can wear more than one “hat” within the management system.
 Each role will have a list of activities it is intended to fulfil and some thought will be needed to avoid overlaps and confusion in some areas.
 The question of authorities is often overlooked; you will need to define what each role is authorised to do, and when it must raise an issue with the next level for a decision.

 a) ensuring that the management system conforms to the requirements of the relevant standard(s).